If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 SLA.png

-If the ticket doesn't have a priority to match the target time set in the SLA policy, the target time isn't applied and no timer is displayed until a priority is added.
+If the ticket doesn't have a priority to match the target time in the SLA policy, the target time doesn't apply and no timer displays until you add a priority.

-This can also happen if the ticket is created with a private comment or internal note, from a user who is not a light agent.
+This can also happen if you create the ticket with a private comment or internal note from a user who is not a light agent.
 For private tickets, first reply time SLA targets are deferred.
-The SLA target will activate when the first public end user comment is added, even if there have been public agent comments before that point.
+The SLA target activates when the first public end-user comment is added, even if there are public agent comments before that point.

 In the example below, Zendesk didn't apply an SLA policy because the ticket was created without a priority.